Tara McDonald: Philanthropy

-Also in 2016, Europride chose Tara McDonald to be one of the official ambassadors and her single "I Need A Miracle" to be the official anthem with a special remix by Dutch DJ/producer Gregor Salto which was used to promote equality and LGBTQIA+ rights.
+Also in 2016, Europride chose McDonald to be one of the official ambassadors and her single "I Need A Miracle" to be the official anthem with a special remix by Dutch DJ/producer Gregor Salto which was used to promote equality and LGBTQIA+ rights.

-In 2020, McDonald released a new version of "I Need A Miracle" for Unicef to raise money for children around the world affected by covid-19.
+In 2020, McDonald released a new version of "I Need A Miracle" for UNICEF to raise money for children around the world affected by COVID-19.